-The long message transfer time with contention effects can be derived in a similar way.
+Long messages.
+The long message transfer time with contention effects can be derived in similar way.
 The time at which the entire message of length B is available at the receiving processor is:

-$$T{s-r} = o{sl} + (B-1)G' + L'$$ $$(B-1)G' + L' = (B-1)G + L + C_n.$$ bandwidth.
+$$T{s-r} = o{sl} + (B-1)G' + L'$$ $$(B-1)G' + L' = (B-1)G + L + C_n.$$

+Network contention inflates the network latency a message observes as well as reducing the observed network bandwidth.
 We denote the inflated L and G parameters with L' and G'.
-On average, we assume an inflation of both L and G such that the sum of all inflation during transmission equals the total contention delay C_n .
-A better way to account for the contention is to consider only the impact of blocking the message header and keeping the G parameter constant for the rest of the message.
+On average we assume an inflation of both L and G such that the sum of all inflation during transmission equals the total contention delay $C_n$ .
+A better way to account for the contention is to consider only the impact of blocking of the message header and keeping the G parameter constant for the rest of the message.
 The intuition behind this is that once the header of a message arrives to the destination processor, the rest of the message can proceed without contention because of wormhole routing.
-The network contention, C_n , can be obtained by solving (7).
-The final expression for the transfer time can then be obtained by replacing, in C_n , the message injection rate, m{cr} obtained previously:
+The network contention, $C_n$ , can be obtained by solving equation 7.
+The final expression for the transfer time can then be obtained by replacing in $C_n$ the message injection rate $m_c$ obtained previously: